tikv/website/content/docs/5.1/deploy/operate/scale.md

 To view the current cluster name list, run `tiup cluster list`.

-For example, if the original topology of the cluster is as follows:
+For example, assume that the topology of the cluster is as follows:

 | Host IP  | Service |
 |:-------- |:------- |